 “I promise.”
 Jay crossed his heart.
 “And if Anihilato is right—if you’re really dead—then you’ll see Dan someday.
 You’ll meet him in the Mountain.”

 “Hmpf.”
 Faith pawed the dirt.
-“I don’t think the Mountain is the best place for Dainty.
+“I don’t think the Mountain is right for Dainty.
 I don’t trust Bug Bird anymore.”

 “Me neither,” said Jay, “but they’ve taught you a valuable lesson.”
 Faith’s ears perked.
 “When the Heart sent you to discard the tooth-monster’s worms, it was because they couldn’t risk touching the teeth themselves.
-In the same way, you shouldn’t worry about Dan.
-Send me to worry about Dan.
+In the same way, don’t worry about Dan.
+Let me worry about Dan.
 Trust me to treat Dan’s interests as my own.”

 Faith smiled.
 She turned with Jay to watch the moon.
 “Okay.”

-Her tail’s tip steamed.
+Her tail steamed.
 Her body was buoyed above the horizon.